 Feedback Loop (in Streaming)

-An audio issue where sound from speakers is picked up by the microphone and re-amplified, causing a loud squeal or echo.
+An audio issue occurs when the microphone picks up sound from speakers and re-amplifies it, causing a loud squeal or echo.

 Fan Engagement Tools

-Interactive features like polls, Q&A, giveaways, and live chats used to increase viewer participation during live streams.
+Interactive features like polls, Q&A, giveaways, and live chats increase viewer participation during live streams.

 Live Streaming Glossary – Letter G